jeremyikwuje/monierate-website/src/blog/grey-finance-everything-you-need-to-know.md

 However, like most digital payment platforms, Grey isn’t free from issues.

 Godswill Isikaku complained about delayed transactions:
-"I made payment to my NGN account (Wema) and haven’t received it for over 7 hours."
+"I made a payment to my NGN account (Wema) and haven’t received it for over 7 hours."
 [Source](https://x.com/godswillisikaku/status/1846304173765132443).

 Some users have voiced concerns over product transparency.
 One anonymous user reported: